 Jason Hunt is a BJJ black belt under Gilbert Burnes and Romulo Barral, as well as a Judo black belt under Justin Flores.
 He also spent a significant time learning from Ramon Lemos in Brazil, training with one of the toughest competition teams there.
 He has been a Jiu-Jitsu black belt for a decade now and has produced world-class talents like Edwin Najmi and Gabriel Arges, among others.

-Some of Hunt’s accolades include being a National Judo champions, as well as a medalist at the Pans, World Jiu-Jitsu Pro, and the Anu Dhabi World Pro, among others.
+Some of Hunt’s accolades include being a National Judo champion, as well as a medalist at the Pans, World Jiu-Jitsu Pro, and the Anu Dhabi World Pro, among others.
 Along with UFC legend Kenny Florian, Hunt now runs Meraki in Los Angeles, which is an academy that keeps breeding world-class talents.
 “Passing TheButterfly Guard” is an instructional that gives you just a taste of HUnt’s approach to teaching BJJ which is obviously at a world championship level.

 Jason Hunt DVD Review Passing The Butterfly Guard